Small lump sums

 'The payment extinguishes the individual's entitlement to benefits under the arrangement'.
 This is important as the rules apply to arrangements and not to schemes.
 So, it would be possible to pay out three small pots held in a provider's personal pension scheme as they are separate arrangements.

 A payment made under these rules is not actually a trivial commutation lump sum, but it is treated as a trivial payment for taxation purposes.
-This means that if the payment is made from uncrystallised money, 25% will be tax-free and the rest chargeable to income tax as pension income.
+This means if the payment is made from uncrystallised money, 25% will be tax-free and the rest chargeable to income tax as pension income.

-Lump sum after the payment of a scheme specific lump sum - defined benefit only
+Lump sum after the payment of a scheme specific lump sum

 The conditions which apply are: